CNDP

 Planning

-In the course of planning, projects were developed to provide the requested capacities.
+In the course of planning, projects will be developed to provide the requested capacities.

-On the one hand, the hydrogen projects in the distribution area of the long-term and integrated planning were taken into account for the planning of the hydrogen network in order to ensure comprehensive and needs-based planning for Austria.
+On the one hand, the hydrogen projects in the distribution area of the long-term and integrated planning will be taken into account for the planning of the hydrogen network in order to ensure comprehensive and needs-based planning for Austria.

-On the other hand, the results of the network development plan at European level (TYNDP), the European Hydrogen Backbone (EHB) and the national network development plans of neighbouring countries were also taken into account.
+On the other hand, the results of the network development plan at European level (TYNDP), the European Hydrogen Backbone (EHB) and the national network development plans of neighbouring countries will also be taken into account.

-The four-week consultation on the current CNDP was from 28 October until 29 November 2024.
-During that time, market participants had the opportunity to submit comments on the current CNDP.
-The comments will be published on the AGGM website and taken into account accordingly in edition 2 of the CNDP.
+The three-week consultation on the current CNDP was from 2 November until 22 November 2026.
+During that time, market participants have the opportunity to submit comments on the current CNDP.
+The comments will be published on the AGGM website and taken into account accordingly in the CNDP.

 Submission for approval

-It is planned that the current CNDP will be submitted for approval at the end of December, so that a decision by E-Control Austria can be expected at the beginning of 2025.
+It is planned that the current CNDP will be submitted for approval at the end of December.

 Targets of the CNDP